lbeckman314/writings/motherland.md

 And so your melodies are of a different key, your paintings of other hues,
-    And yet still I want to listen and to see all there is bevause they belong to you.
+    And yet still I want to listen and to see all there is because they belong to you.

 Share with me your letters, your dances too, teach them I am not so different
-    so I may be like (with)...you.
+    so I may be like
+        so I may be with
+            you.

 "Motherland"
 ```